Prerequisites

 • Deactivated identities will not generate webhook notifications until reactivated.

+• A phone number change, disconnect, or moved out of coverage event will result in no further notifications for that identity.
 In the event your customer provides an updated phone number, we’d recommend completing verification for this number and then enrolling the updated phone number.

-Test Your Prove Implementation
+Test your Prove implementation

 Next, reference the Sandbox test scenarios to test users and simulate different behaviors encountered in production.

-To launch in Production, please contact your Prove representative.
+Production LaunchTo launch in Production, please contact your Prove representative.